svetlana-lagodina/svetlana-lagodina/README.md

-# Hi, All 😊 My name is [Svetlana](https://www.linkedin.com/in/svetlana-lagodina/).
+# Hi, All!😊 My name is [Svetlana](https://www.linkedin.com/in/svetlana-lagodina/).
 I`m QA Automation Engineer✌

 ### Languages and Tools: